yichao-liang/yichao-liang.github.io/_pages/about.md

 More specifically, I investigate in the complementary goals of building more human-like machine learning systems and better understanding human learning.
-To this end, I want to expanding the foundation and scope of the probabilistic, neurosymbolic toolkit.
+To this end, I want to expand the foundation and scope of the probabilistic, neurosymbolic toolkit.
 This synthesizes from and builds on generations of AI research: **probabilistic inference** for managing uncertainty, **neural networks** for pattern recognition, amortized inference, **symbolic languages** for abstract knowledge representation,